A Baltimore Hackerspace

 A typical night consist of socializing, learning, collaborating, and building.
 We have a very diverse group of members with skills in Electronics, Software, and Mechanical engineering.
 Each member has their own strengths and as a group we can accomplish anything.
 We often work with PIC, AVR and other micro controllers platforms such as MBED, Netduino, Arduino…. the list just keeps going.

 That’s not all!
 We get our hands dirty also.
 We have a good set of wood and metal working tools including a table saw, drill press, router, lathe, DIY CNC Mill, air compressor… and again the list keeps going.
+Click here to see some of our neat tools.

 You can bring your own project or work on a group project.
 The goal is to meet new friends and learn from them.
 There is no need to be an expert at anything.
 Anyone with the right attitude can be a member.